aanito/monty/README.md

-Lets move to working with the queue and stack things
+Let's think about the queue thing and the stack as well